learn-co-students/ttt-8-turn-v-000/README.md

 All these procedures will be wrapped into our `#turn` method.
 However, the majority of the logic for these procedures will be defined and encapsulated in individual methods (some of which you may have built previously).

-You can imagine the pseudocode for the `#turn` method:
+You can imagine the pseudocode for the `#turn` method
 ```
 ask for input
 get input